Reading now: Working close to traffic? How to use work platforms safely

 Conclusion: Working safely and efficiently on the road

 Using aerial work platforms on highways and busy roads requires more than just technology – it demands planning, experience, and absolute reliability.
-With the right machines, a clear safety concept, and a competent partner at your side, you can achieve any goal, even under difficult conditions.
+With the right machines, a clear safety plan, and a competent partner at your side, you can achieve any goal, even under difficult conditions.
 Safely, efficiently, and without any unpleasant surprises.

 Is your project already in the starting blocks?